-Lubricate sensitive areas with anti-chafing, anti-blister products.
+Lubricate sensitive areas with products designed to prevent chafing and blisters.
 Believe it or not, severe blistering or chafing can end your race prematurely.
 For sun protection, apply sports sunscreen that protects against UVB and UVA rays at least 30 minutes before running, and consider wearing sun protective clothing made specifically for running.

-The adrenaline of the race start will lead to the possibility of starting too fast.
-Begin your pace near or slower than your typical pace from your long training runs to avoid a late race flame out.
+The adrenaline of the race start may lead to the possibility of starting too fast.
+Begin your pace near or slower than your typical training pace to avoid flaming out late in the race.

 There can be a significant temperature increase during the race from cool at the start to warm (even hot) at the finish.
 Pay attention to race-day weather forecasts and consider layering your clothing to accommodate temperature fluctuations.
 Most importantly, wear what has been comfortable for you on long training runs.

-You may experience pain, soreness, muscle ache and fatigue on race day from training.
-If you typically take non-steroidal anti-inflammatory drugs (NSAIDs) or acetaminophen before training runs.
-Do not change this on marathon day; however, if you haven’t been using these over-the-counter medications, race day is probably not the time to experiment.
+On the day of the race, you may experience pain, soreness, muscle ache and fatigue from training.
+If you typically take non-steroidal anti-inflammatory drugs (NSAIDs) or acetaminophen before training runs, don’t change this on the day of the marathon.
+However, if you haven’t been using these over-the-counter medications, the day of the race is probably not the time to experiment.

 10. Danger signs

 As mentioned, some soreness is expected on race day.
-However, if you begin to experience sharp pain with each step, swelling in a joint, escalating pain anywhere in your body or you begin to limp, it is not advisable to push through these types of symptoms and finish the race.
-In addition, confusion, light-headedness, chest pain and shortness of breath can all be signs of a significant medical issue — you should seek medical attention immediately if you experience them.
+However, if you begin to experience sharp pain with each step, swelling in a joint, escalating pain anywhere in your body or you begin to limp, it’s not advisable to push through these types of symptoms and finish the race.
+In addition, confusion, light-headedness, chest pain and shortness of breath can all be signs of a significant medical issue.
+You should seek medical attention immediately if you experience these symptoms.

 by Seth Gamradt, MD